The significance of protecting Trees and how to recognize Them

-Trees play an important part in the environment as they provide shade, clean air, and aesthetic value to our surroundings.
-However, not all trees are alike and some have an additional status of protection, making it illegal to carry out any work without permission.
-If you are considering having a tree removed it is essential to know the protection status of the tree you’re considering and what steps you’ll need to take to comply with the law.
-The following article we will help you understand the process of discovering whether the tree is secured and the steps you need be doing to make sure that you comply with the law.
+Trees play an important role in our environment as they provide shade, clean air, and aesthetic value to our surroundings.
+However they are not all alike and some have additional protection status, making it illegal to perform any activity without authorization.
+If you’re considering having a tree removed, it’s essential to understand the status of protection for the tree you’re considering, and the steps you have to take to ensure compliance with the legal requirements.
+This article we’ll walk you through the process of discovering whether trees are protected and what you will need take to be sure that you are acting within the law.

 What is a protected tree?

-A protected tree is subject to specific laws and regulations, and it’s illegal to carry out works on a tree without the required permissions.
-There are two types of protection that a tree may have - preservation and protection orders that are statutory.
+A protected tree is one that is subject to specific legal controls, and it’s illegal to carry out works on a tree without the required permissions.
+There are two types of protection that a tree could be protected by - preservation and protection orders that are statutory.

 Protection under the law

-In the context of legal protection trees are protected under laws and subject to Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to protect trees of significant public value and to ensure that they do not get damaged or destroyed.
+In the context of statutory protection trees are protected by law and are subject to Tree Preservation Orders (TPOs).
+TPOs are enacted by local authorities to protect trees of significant value to the public and to ensure that they are not destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs , but are issued by the Secretary of State for the Environment.
-The trees that are protected by preservation orders are considered to have exceptional worth and are therefore protected from any work, including felling.
+Preservation orders are similar to TPOs but are issued from the Secretary of State responsible for Environment.
+The trees that are protected by preservation orders are considered to have exceptional value and are protected from any work, including felling.

-To determine whether a tree is protected, you will need to check if it is under an TPO or preservation orders.
-This can be done by contacting your municipal authority, and asking them to look up for records.
+To determine whether a tree is protected, you will need to determine if the tree is under the protection of a TPO or preservation or protection order.
+This can be done by contacting your authorities in your area and asking them check for records.

 TPO search

-If you want to find an TPO You can reach your local Tree and Woodland officer from the local authority.
-They will inform you whether the tree is protected.
-They’ll also be able to guide you about the next steps to take if the tree is protected.
+If you want to find an TPO, you can contact the Tree or Woodland Official from your local authority.
+They will be able to tell you whether the tree is protected.
+They will also be able to advise you about the next steps to do if your tree is in a protected area.

 Preservation order search

-In order to search for a preservation order you’ll need to call the Secretary of State for the Environment.
-They can tell you if the tree is protected and give you the required information and guidelines.
+If you are looking for a preservation order you will need to contact the Secretary of State for the Environment.
+They will determine if the tree is protected and provide you with the required information and guidelines.

 FAQs: